-We take for granted the idea that sugar is bad for our bodies.
-And yet, we eat more and more of the stuff.
+We know sugar is bad for our bodies, yet we eat more and more of the stuff every year.
 Why?
-Well, we can’t say for sure but there’s some evidence to suggest sugar is an addictive substance.
+Well, we can't say for sure but there's some evidence to suggest sugar is an addictive substance.

-A 2008 study by researchers at Princeton University supported the hypothesis that under certain circumstances, rats can become sugar dependant.
-The animals in the experiment displayed behaviors similar to those associated with addictive drugs, including binging, craving and opiate-like “withdrawal” marked by signs of anxiety and behavioral depression.
+A study by researchers at Princeton University supports the hypothesis that under certain circumstances, rats can become sugar dependent.
+The animals in the experiment displayed behaviors similar to those associated with addictive drugs, including binging, craving and opiate-like "withdrawal" marked by signs of anxiety and behavioral depression.

 What type of sugar addict are you?

 Dr. Jacob Teitelbaum, author of four natural wellness books, including "Beat Sugar Addiction Now," says that beating sugar addiction doesn't take a one-size-fits-all approach.

 - Chronically exhausted, energy-drink addicts, or as Teitelbaum calls the beverages, "energy loan-shark drinks."

 - Hungry, irritable sugar addicts who might be likely to tell you, "If I don't eat now, I'm going to kill you."

 - Those with chronic congestion, sinusitis or spastic colons.

 - Women who are perimenopausal (as well as some men who might have deficient levels of hormones like testosterone).